Eddie Giacomin: Playing career

 Giacomin began his professional career in 1959 when he played four games for the Washington Presidents of the Eastern Hockey League.
 The Eagles had originally sought his brother Rollie, but work commitments meant he was unable to play, so suggested Eddie instead.
 Giacomin followed that with brief stints with the Clinton Comets in 1958–59 and 1959–60.
 Despite suffering serious burns in a kitchen accident, Giacomin made the roster of the Providence Reds in the 1960–61 season.
 In the Original Six days of the 1960s, with only six starting goaltending jobs in the NHL, positions were hard to obtain, and Giacomin starred for the Reds for five full seasons.

 NHL teams, particularly the Detroit Red Wings and the New York Rangers, began to express interest in Giacomin.
-New York traded three players and starting goaltender Marcel Paille to the Reds for Giacomin in 1965.
+New York traded three players and starting goaltender Marcel Paille to the Reds for Giacomin on May 18, 1965, about five months before the upcoming 1965 season.
 He was impressive in his first month with the Rangers but faltered thereafter, and lost the starting job.
 The following season he improved markedly; he led the NHL in shutouts and backstopped the Rangers to their second playoff berth in nine seasons.